Low-energy effective description of dark $Sp(4)$ theories: Conclusions

 Finally, in section \ref{sec:gbmasssplit} we used the lattice results to determine the relevant LEC when coupling to the SM through a vector mediator.
 This shows how non-perturbative results can be used to reduce the number of free parameters when searching for DM by implementing constraints from the ultraviolet completion.
+This integration between effective theory and lattice simulations reduces substantially the number of free parameters in a pure effective theory approach, which is our ultimate aim.
+As figure \ref{fig:kappa_constraints} shows, the systematic comparison between different ultraviolet theories in this way yields very general constraints, making our approach predictive.

 Summing up, we have created both a more comprehensive blueprint for how to construct viable low-energy theories for strongly-interacting dark matter and we have provided a particular implementation for an ultraviolet completion with a $Sp(4)$ QCD-like theory, in the spirit of e.g.\ \cite{Lewis:2011zb,LatticeStrongDynamics:2020jwi,Appelquist:2015yfa,Appelquist:2015zfa}.
 This can now be exploited to perform phenomenological calculations with a much higher degree of systematic control then previously possible.
 The latter can furthermore be systematically extended by going to higher orders with simultaneous lattice calculations of further LECs, just like in ordinary QCD.